epam/edp-install/docs/user-guide/infrastructure.md

 As soon as the infrastructure is successfully provisioned, the following will be created:

-- Code Review and Build pipelines in Jenkins/Tekton for this application.
-The Build pipeline will be triggered automatically if at least one environment is already added.
-- A new project in Gerrit or another VCS.
-- SonarQube integration will be available after the Build pipeline in Jenkins/Tekton is passed.
-- Nexus Repository Manager will be available after the Build pipeline in Jenkins/Tekton is passed as well.
+- An Infrastructure Codebase type will appear in the Codebase list of the Components section.
+- With the **Create** strategy, a new project will be generated on GitHub or another integrated VCS.
+When **Clone** is chosen, the repository will be forked from the original and copied to the EDP-integrated repository.
+If **Import** is selected, the platform connects to the chosen repository.

 The added application will be listed in the Applications list allowing you to do the following: